l7mp/stunner/examples/direct-one2one-call/README.md

 export WEBRTC_SERVER_IP=$(kubectl get service -n stunner webrtc-server -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
 ```

-Then, open `https://${WEBRTC_SERVER_IP}:8443` in your browser, accept the self-signed TLS key,
+Then, open `https://${WEBRTC_SERVER_IP}:8443` in your browser, accept the self-signed TLS certificate,
 register a user, repeat this process in an another browser window using a different user name, then
-call one of the users from the other window and enjoy a nice video-conference with yourself.
+call one user from the other and enjoy a nice video-conference with yourself.

 ### What is going on here?